minicomp/wax/README.md

 $ bundle exec jekyll serve --host 0.0.0.0
 ```

-You can exit the container at any time with `$ exit`, which will automatically stop the container as well.
-To restart (rather than recreate) and access the container, run `$ docker start -ai wax`
+You can exit the container at any time with `$ exit`, which will automatically stop and remove the container.

 # Contributing